stanete/schwiftydjango/README.md

 It is deployed at [schwiftydjango.herokuapp.com](https://schwiftydjango.herokuapp.com) using **[Heroku Container Registry](https://devcenter.heroku.com/articles/container-registry-and-runtime)** which allows you to deploy your **Docker** based app to Heroku.

-Data is stored in a PostgreSQL database using the [Heroku Postres Addon](https://www.heroku.com/postgres).
+Data is stored in a PostgreSQL database using the [Heroku Postgres Addon](https://www.heroku.com/postgres).

 Images are stored in an **Amazon S3 bucket** with the help of [boto3](https://github.com/boto/boto3) and [django-storages](https://github.com/jschneier/django-storages).

 ![Time to get Schwifty](/art/logo.png)

-## Running locally
+## Running locally 👨‍💻

 You will need your own **[Amazon S3 Bucket](https://aws.amazon.com/s3)**.
 It's very simple to have one up and running in no time.